-At $169.99, iRobot's Braava jet 240 is a relatively inexpensive robot mop that also dusts floors.
+At $169.99, iRobot's Braava jet 240 is a relatively inexpensive robot mop that also dusts floors, making it one of the best robot mops for those on a budget.
 While iRobot includes helpful technology designed to keep the robot from going rogue on a rug, we still wouldn't let it roam our home completely unsupervised.

 Compared with its robot vacuum brethren, the iRobot Braava jet 240 is shockingly small; its packaging is so small that when the box initially arrived, we suspected the wrong item had been delivered.
 The diminutive robot measures 6.7 x 7 x 3.3 inches, almost half the size of one of iRobot's vacuums.
 The Braava jet is also markedly smaller than the $249 iLife Shinebot W400, which looms over it at 11.1 x 11.5 x 4.7 inches.
 The W400 also weighs a hefty 7.72 pounds empty, while the Braava jet is a scant 2.7 pounds.
 The Braava jet 240's nearly square shape and short stature make it ideal for cleaning along corners and under kitchen cabinets.

 The Braava jet 240 has a sturdy handle built into the top that conceals water tank access and the cleaning pad eject button.
 It folds flat and surrounds the combination power and Clean button in the center.
 The front side of the robot houses the water sprayer.
 Flip it around and you'll find an easily removable battery that's charged separately from the unit.